Skip to main content

 Description

-The DMSC(Distributed Micro Services Communication) BOF aims to build one service oriented, distributed infrastructure that can accommodate the communications requirements among various micro-services, which are currently relying on the centralized controlled Service Mesh to accomplish such tasks.
-It will focus on tailoring the various HTTP methods, QUIC/TCP based micro services to the content semantic based framework, to facilitate the development of one service oriented network that can carry micro services, CDN and various live broadcast services.
+The DMSC(Distributed Micro Services Communication) BOF aims to build one service oriented, distributed infrastructure that can accommodate the communications requirements among various micro-services, which are currently relying on the centralized controlled Service Mesh to accomplish the tasks.
+It will focus on tailoring the various HTTP methods, QUIC/TCP based micro services to the content semantic based framework, to facilitate the development of one distributed, service oriented network that can carry micro services, CDN and various live broadcast services.

 Fill in the details below.
 Keep items in the order they appear here.